berenslab/cone_colour_tuning/README.md

-# cone_colour_tuning
+# Ancestral circuits for vertebrate colour vision emerge at the first retinal synapse

-This repository will include the code of the model and the statistical analysis for the experimental recordings of the manuscript: "Ancestral circuits for vertebrate colour vision emerge at the first retinal synapse"
+This repository includes the code of the model and the statistical analysis for the experimental recordings of the paper: "Ancestral circuits for vertebrate colour vision emerge at the first retinal synapse" (biorxiv: https://www.biorxiv.org/content/10.1101/2020.10.26.356089v2.full)